acolajanni/Signature_matrix_TabulaSapiens/README.md

 ## File Description:

 The [.html document](/markdown/feature_selection_v2.html) describes the filtration steps before and after the permutaions steps.
 The code to produce the figures is the [*feature_selection.R*](/scripts/Feature_selection.R) script (à ajouter quand il sera fini), in the same [folder](/scripts/) as the other scripts.

+The [results](/results) folder contains the .csv with the permutation importance of each variable for the 50 permutations.
+The obtained features after selection for each comparison, from the broader selection to the final one are available [here](/genesets).

+At last, the evaluated classification performance are contained in the folder [performance](/performance).

 ## Method description